axiomlab/Cable/README.md

 ```

 ### Acknowledgement
-This codebase is heavily borrowed from [Language Models are Unsupervised Multitask Learners](https://github.com/openai/gpt-2).
+This repo is based on [Karpathy/Build-NanoGPT](https://github.com/karpathy/build-nanogpt).
 Thanks for their excellent work.